-ERISA Pros'SM Electronic Document Delivery Package – Employers wishing to deliver their SPDs (as well as Summary of Annual Reports (SARs) and Summary of Material Modifications (SMMs) electronically should consider using ERISA Pros' proprietary Electronic Document Delivery Package.
+ERISAProsSM Electronic Document Delivery Package – Employers wishing to deliver their SPDs (as well as Summary Annual Reports (SARs) and Summaries of Material Modifications (SMMs) electronically should consider using ERISAPros' proprietary Electronic Document Delivery Package.
 We provide a set of instructions, a checklist, fillable forms and emails, and a spreadsheet to monitor and document compliance.

 There are very few exceptions to the SPD requirement.
 One is that an SPD is not required for an employer-provided day care center.
-Another is that a Plan covering a select group of management or highly compensated employees (e.g., a Top-Hat Plan) is exempt from this requirement.
-With few exceptions, an SPD is required regardless how many Participants are covered; there is no small plan (less than 100 Participants) exception, like there is with Form 5500s.
+Another is that a plan covering a select group of management or highly compensated employees (e.g., a Top-Hat Plan) is exempt from this requirement.
+With few exceptions, an SPD is required regardless of how many participants are covered; there is no small plan (less than 100 participants) exception, like there is with Form 5500s.

-A poorly drafted SPD, which provides greater benefits or fails to disclose exclusions in the underlying Certificate of Coverage, may result in additional liability for the Plan Sponsor/employer.
-A Participant or Beneficiary can sue his employer/ Plan Sponsor/Plan Administrator to enforce his Plan rights.
-Where an SPD has not been provided as required by law, or is inadequate or contradictory to the Certificate of Coverage, courts tend to favor the Participant or Beneficiary, resulting in liability for benefits never intended by the employer.
-Also, if the employer completely fails to produce an SPD, and a Participant can show a loss of benefits resulting from not having received an SPD (e.g., he was not aware of the need to pre-authorize a hospital stay or surgical procedure), a court may find in favor of the employee, again resulting in an unexpected expense to the employer.
+A poorly drafted SPD, which provides greater benefits or fails to disclose exclusions in the underlying Certificate of Coverage, may result in additional liability for the plan sponsor/employer.
+A participant or beneficiary can sue his employer/plan sponsor/plan administrator to enforce his or her plan rights.
+Where an SPD has not been provided as required by law, or is inadequate or contradictory to the Certificate of Coverage, courts tend to favor the participant or beneficiary, resulting in liability for benefits never intended by the employer.
+Also, if the employer completely fails to produce an SPD, and a participant can show a loss of benefits resulting from not having received an SPD (e.g., he was not aware of the need to pre-authorize a hospital stay or surgical procedure), a court may find in favor of the employee, again resulting in an unexpected expense to the employer.
 With medical treatment often costing significant dollars, having liability without insurance coverage can be devastating to an employer.
-Participants and Beneficiaries are entitled to relatively wide-ranging discovery regarding their claims, and the DOL has broad powers to subpoena records in the course of an audit or investigation.
+Participants and beneficiaries are entitled to relatively wide-ranging discovery regarding their claims, and the DOL has broad powers to subpoena records in the course of an audit or investigation.